 DRS will not volunteer any information nor discuss the taxpayer’s tax liability or any of the terms and conditions of the Voluntary Disclosure Agreement with any taxing authorities of another jurisdiction or the Internal Revenue Service.

 - Any modification to the Disclosure Agreement must be in writing with the mutual consent of the agreeing parties.

-- The Department retains the right to verify the facts presented in the Disclosure Agreement and the taxpayer’s determination of its tax liability.
+- DRS retains the right to verify the facts presented in the Disclosure Agreement and the taxpayer’s determination of its tax liability.